gabbloquet/soft-twitter/README.md

  - I will have 2 **data providers** (blue) => One for SQL, and one for NoSQL.
  - I will create HTTPs **entrypoints** (green), to simulate calls from front for exemple.
 To do that, i will use a tool which is able to do a lot of calls.

+## Tests

+The goal is to reproduce something like real usage.
+To do that, I will send a lot of requests.
+Here some common use cases :
+ - Load news feed.
+(For a user, activies of people he follows).
+ - Tweet.
+(Create a tweet, i will simulate a lot of concurent creation).
+ - Load people activity.
+(For a user, load his last actions, like or tweets for a range of time).
+ - Load response, feed of a tweet.
+(For a tweet, load all linked tweets).

 ### Execution

 #### Configure Postgres